 You may not be eligible for SENTRI if you:

 Hot Tip: Being convicted of a crime or any other items above doesn’t necessarily mean you are ineligible to apply for a SENTRI card.
 It just means your chances of being approved are somewhat lower.

 Before applying, you should ensure that you’re eligible for SENTRI by following these steps in the application process:

-Hot Tip: There is no such thing as a whole family application for SENTRI — each family member will have to submit separate application forms, since CBP needs a separate background and security check on each individual.
+Hot Tip: There is no such thing as a whole family application for SENTRI — each family member will have to submit separate application forms since CBP needs a separate background and security check on each individual.

 SENTRI passes are valid for 5 years from the issue date before they must be renewed.

-The CBP advises that you may experience delays in the processing of your application, in part due to limited manpower and processing ability of the Trusted Traveler Program partners.
+The CBP advises that you may experience delays in the processing of your application, in part due to the limited manpower and processing ability of the Trusted Traveler Program partners.
 This may also extend into limited appointment availabilities at some TTP sites.

 Enrollment centers and SENTRI lanes can currently be found at these ports of entry, primarily located along the border:

 To get SENTRI, you must present yourself for an interview before a CBP officer.

 This interview is fairly painless; you don’t need to dress your Sunday best, though you should appear presentable.
 The interview process won’t last more than 20 to 30 minutes, and you’ll be asked several questions along with having your fingerprints taken.